-THE ATTITUDE OF THE BOURGEOISIE TOWARDS THE PROLETARIAT.
+THE ATTITUDE OF THE BOURGEOISIE TOWARDS THE PROLETARIAT

 In speaking of the bourgeoisie I include the so-called aristocracy, for this is a privileged class, an aristocracy, only in contrast with the bourgeoisie, not in contrast with the proletariat.
 The proletarian sees in both only the property-holder-i.e., the bourgeois.
 Before the privilege of property all other privileges vanish.
-The sole difference is this, that the bourgeois proper stands in active relations with the manufacturing, and, in a measure, with the mining proletarians, and, as farmer, with the agricultural labourers, whereas the so-called aristocrat comes into contact with the agricultural labourer only.
+The sole difference is this, that the bourgeois proper stands in active relations with the manufacturing, and, in a measure, with the mining proletarians, and, as farmer, with the agricultural labourers, whereas the so-called aristocrat comes into contact with part of the mining and with the agricultural labourers only.